exploratory-io/book/ml/causal_impact.md

-# Marketing Impact Analysis
+# Causal Impact Analysis

-With Marketing Impact Analysis, you can estimate impact of an event (advertisement, etc.) on a market, by using other markets to form a synthetic baseline.
+With Causal Impact Analysis, you can estimate impact of an event (advertisement, etc.) on a market, by using other markets to form a synthetic baseline.

 ## Input Data
 Input data should be a time series data frame.
 It should have following columns.